Dominikosseqq/stats-app-blog/README.md

 ```
 curl localhost:8080/reinitdatabase
 ```
-Response will explain you that success or fail.
+Response will explain you that opartion was success or fail.

 [Response_DB](https://i.ibb.co/NjGHjNk/initdb-img.jpg)